The Historic Yellowstone Trail

 After thanking Dean, we continued to the Ingalls Creek trailhead.
 The creek is named after Capt.
 Benjamin Ingalls, who, according to legend, discovered gold nearby during a scouting mission for the U.S. Cavalry.
 Unable to mine it at the time, he returned later with a partner.
 However, during the journey, a branch snapped back and caused his partner's gun to discharge, killing Capt.
 Ingalls instantly.
 The location of the gold was lost with him.

 From the Ingalls Creek trailhead, one can hike 16 miles up the Stuart Mountain range.
 We opted for a shorter 1.5-mile hike along the old highway to the landslide.
-This section, closed to vehicles and unmaintained, has held up surprisingly well, with much of the pavement still intact and the original white lines still visible.
+This section, closed to vehicles and is not maintained, has held up surprisingly well, with much of the pavement still intact and the original white lines still visible.

 As we ascended the mountain, the views were breathtaking, but caution was necessary to avoid stepping too close to the cliff's edge.
 After a 45-minute hike, we reached the landslide site, which had occurred in the 1960s, long after the road had been abandoned.
 Thousands of tons of rock slid into Peshastin Creek, taking a large portion of the highway with it.
 The new highway runs on the opposite side of the canyon.
 After returning to our car, we headed to the ghost town of Blewett.